General

 Well - one out of 55 regression tests fails.
 The EnvironmentUtilTest.testGetProcEnvironment() test fails because it detects no environment variables for the current process but there must be one since we require JAVA_HOME to be set.
 Not sure if this is a plain bug in java-gcj-4.2.1 or requires a work around in commons-exec

 Please check if the shell scripts under "./src/test/script" are executable - assuming that they are not executable the "testExecute*" and "testExecuteAsync*" test will fail.
-We try very hard to keep the executable bit but they have somehow the tendency to to be lost ...
+We try very hard to keep the executable bit but they have somehow the tendency to be lost ...